tundish/balladeer/balladeer/doc/intro.rst

 Or as a gearbox couples an engine to a loaded axle.
 Five salty seadogs, half a gallon of rum, and three ounces of butter.

-If you're reading this any time after June 2023, we've now completed our trials and stand ready for action.
+If you're reading this any time after June 2023, we'll have completed our trials and stand ready for action.

     Balladeer is a great option for every kind of mission.